risgk/digital-synth-vra8-u/README.md

 ## Caution about Arduino AVR Boards Version

 - We *strongly recommend* **Arduino AVR Boards version 1.8.5 (or 1.8.3)**
-    - If you use another version, the sketch *may not work well*: CPU Busy LED (LED L) *may almost always lit*
+    - If you use another version, the sketch *may not work well*: CPU Busy LED (LED L) *may continue to be lit*

 ## Change History